course-details-portlet

 Learning methods and activities

-The course uses team-based learning.
-Traditional lectures and exercises are combined.
-Throughout the semester, students receive feedback on their learning process by several readiness assurance tests.
-To learn working on larger projects and in a realistic setting, a term assignment is part of the course.
-In this assignment, students plan, refine and develop an application.
+The course uses team-based learning, where traditional lectures are combined with exercises.
+Throughout the semester, students receive continuous feedback on their learning progress through several Readiness Assurance Tests (RATs).
+These tests are completed first individually, and then a second time in teams, normally at the beginning of the main session of each learning unit.
+To learn working on larger projects in a realistic setting, the course also includes a term assignment.
+In this assignment, students plan, refine, and develop an application.

 Compulsory assignments